 Frequently Asked Questions

-We may pay you a small amount to participate in some research studies.
+Each study is unique and each study may offer a small amount of payment, medication, education or labs.
+The benefits also include the knowledge that you are contributing to the future understanding of diabetes care.
+Study benefits vary with each study.
 When we meet to talk about the study with you, we will tell you about any payment.
-You will receive study medication, physical exams, education and lab tests at no cost.
+You will receive study medication, physical exams, education and labs at no cost.

 A limited number of people in the study will be able to see your information.
 These people are trained on the importance of patient confidentiality and privacy.
 During the informed consent process, we will talk with you about how we handle your information, and answer any questions.